Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Theoretical background

 and for the azimuthally polarized LG beam as

-\end{widetext} With the help of complex weight factors, we can study strength of the individual multipole components of the radiation field.
-Since these complex weight factors depend on the radial distance $b$ and the beam waist $w_{o}$, we can control the multipole distribution of the LG beam by carefully choosing $b$ and $w_{o}$.
-In particular, we analyze the distribution of electric-quadrupole component and its individual projection component in the beam cross section of the LG beam in the next section.
+With the help of complex weight factors, we can study strength of the individual multipole components of the radiation field.
+Since these complex weight factors depend on the radial distance $b$ and the beam waist $w_{o}$, we can control the multipole distribution of the LG beam by carefully choosing $b$ and $w_{o}$. \end{widetext}